xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/api_structure.rst

     XOA Python API Structure

-.. rubric:: Utility
+.. rubric:: HL-FUNC

-UTIL provides high-level abstraction functions on top of the object-oriented APIs in HL-API, aiming to help you simplify code logics and increase readability and maintainability.
-UTIL consists of sub-libraries where functions are grouped based on functionalities, such as :term:`ANLT<ANLT>`.
+HL-FUNC provides high-level abstraction functions on top of the object-oriented APIs in HL-API, aiming to help you simplify code logics and increase readability and maintainability.
+HL-FUNC consists of sub-libraries where functions are grouped based on functionalities, such as :term:`ANLT<ANLT>`.
 Complex operation sequences are wrapped inside high-level functions, e.g. initiating link training, reserving ports, etc.

-UTIL can be used in two different ways:

-* Library Mode: you can import the Python library into your test scripts and use the functions.

-* Interactive Mode: an interactive shell for you to execute functions in a command-line fashion.
-This is very helpful when you need a command-line interface for interactive testing.

 .. code-block:: python

     # Regardless of who owns the port, this function makes sure you have the ownership.
-    await port_reserve(port)
+    await reserve_port(port)

     # Enable link training on the port, regardless what the sequence of operations should be.
     await lt(port=port, enable=True, timeout_enable=True, mode="interactive")

 .. seealso::

-    Read more about :ref:`UTIL <util_label>`.
+    Read more about :ref:`HL-FUNC <hl_func_label>`.

 .. rubric:: High-Level API